 You get the point!

-So, for me, the iPad is not a contender for working in Word.
-Not for the professional, anyway, for whom quality and efficiency are key.
+Thus, the iPad is not a contender for working in Word for many professionals.

 iPads and PDFs